 The argument from divine hiddenness contends that if God did exist we would expect to see more evidence for his existence than we do.
 A perfectly loving God would make his existence, intentions and demands clear, especially if he is going to send people to hell for not believing in him.
 Popular atheists like to get creative here and say things like “Why doesn’t God write in the air in front of me right now that he exists, or why doesn’t God just appear to us now in the middle of a debate about his existence to settle it.”
 Such demands are ultimately facile, since if there is good enough reason for God’s existence independent of such fulfillment of atheist demands, then you would be irrational to deny God’s existence even if he does not fulfill your demands.
 In addition, if the Christian God does exist, there is good reason to think that he will not fulfill the mocking requests of someone who does not want to believe in in him in the first place.

 It is firstly important to note that the strength of this argument rests in its appeal to Christian doctrines.
 If God did not require us to believe in him, then he would have no reason to make his existence evident.
 In Christianity, belief is a necessary condition on salvation.
 So, if successful, this argument would only imply the falsehood of a very particular religious doctrine, not the falsehood of the existence of God or even the falsehood of Christianity.
 As William Craig points out, this objection implies Trinitarian Universalism, not atheism.
 If you remove the concept of eternal hell (Universalism), then you can avoid this objection.
 So this objection does not come even close to implying atheism – it does not even falsify Christianity if successful.
 The strength of this objection clearly depends upon how much evidence you think there is for the Christian God.
 Of course, if you’ve diligently studied natural theology and Christian evidences (which the most aggressive atheists clearly have not done), I’m sure you would come to the conclusion that the evidence for the Christian God’s existence is not nearly as paltry as depicted in Youtube comment sections or Reddit forums.
 In fact, the evidence is abundant, of good quality, and far outnumber the positive arguments for atheism or naturalism.
-But, it is obviously also possible for the evidence to better.
+But, it is obviously also possible for the evidence to be better.
 The question then becomes: would it have been better if God had made it even clearer?
 Should the evidence be coercive to an extent that only the mentally handicapped or the insane would not believe in the existence of God?
 It seems to me that the evidence is such that those who are open to Christianity and don’t have an attitude of animosity against it, would come to believe its truth if they studied the evidence.
 Why is this?
 Let’s look at two reasons.

 Crucially, the argument from divine hiddenness appeals to a scenario that we are ultimately ignorant about.
 That is, it assumes that a world where God’s existence is clear in an absolutely coercive way, that this would result in more genuine faith – that is – it would result in more genuine piety and thus salvation.
 When the New Testament proclaims that we are saved by faith, this is not referring to simple assent to a couple of propositions about God.
 It obviously includes that, but that is not all there is to it.
 The biblical notion of faith is both belief in and trust in God, that results in good works and obedience to the commandments of Christ.
 So, if everybody on earth believed in the truth of a basic outline of Christian doctrine, would this result in more genuine Christians?
 The fact is, we don’t know whether basic doxastic assent will translate into trust in God and good works.
 After all, there are many people living today and many who have lived in Christian societies historically, who took the truth of Christianity for granted, but it seemed to have no impact on their lives and who lived as though it were not true.
 There are many people today who live as nominal Christians.
 They believe the basic Christian metaphysics, but it means little to nothing to them.
 In short, belief in the existence of the Christian God does not imply genuine faith (i.e. genuine Christians).
 This is why the scenario appealed to by the argument from divine hiddenness is inscrutable.
 We can’t claim to know whether such a world would result in more genuine faith, and thus more salvation, than our own world.
 Or as the apostle James puts it, “You believe that there is one God.
 You do well.
 Even the demons believe—and tremble!”(James 2:19) Mere belief in the existence of the Christian God can be, and is often enough, spiritually meaningless.